RoyMahlab/Sodoku-solver/README.md

-# Recursive Sodoku-solver
+# Recursive Sudoku-solver
-Solving any size of sodoku table using recursion
+Solving any size of sudoku table using recursion
 # main
 main holds the initiation of the class 'sodoku solver' and the initial sudoko board and board size as parameters
 # sodoku_solver